ICEI-PUC-Minas-PMG-EC-GPS/pmg-ec-gps-202402-9247101-smart-pantry/docs/01-iniciacao/README.md

 ### Contra-Escopo

-A tabela a seguir apresenta as atividades que não serão executadas no projeto
+A tabela a seguir apresenta o contra-escopo do projeto.

 |ID    | Descrição do Contra-Escopo          |
 |------|-------------------------------------|